sr99622/onvif-mcp/README.md

     During execution of the `CREATE_CA_CERT.md` runbook, you will be prompted for passwords three times.
 Firstly you will be prompted for the gpg key generation, use a key that you can remember to protect the certificate.
 The second prompt occurs during the backup and testing, use the option to save the key in the store when prompted to minimize the possibility of a stranded key.
 After the procedure has completed, you will be prompted to export the GPG keys, follow the agent instructions.

     Following completion of this section, nginx will be serving the endpoints under SSL encryption and clients will need to authorize the keys from their certificate store.
 Instructions for client configuration are in the `CLIENT.md` runbook.
-The site certificate can be accessed through the unencrypted endpoint on the server at `http://{{SERVER_FQDN}}/ca/camera-system-root-ca.crt.pem`.
-Note that some browsers may not accept server domain names with http, you may be able to circumvent that limitation by using the numeric IP address of the server.
+The site certificate can be accessed through an unencrypted endpoint on the server.

     **Required Values**